andypaul65/MVP/docs/guidelines/testing-guidelines.md

     ```

 ## Integration Testing
+**Integration Guidance**: Start with a simple polling mechanism on client (setInterval for fetches, like Java's TimerTask), evolving to WebSockets for real-time, analogous to Java's asynchronous messaging with JMS.

 - **Client-Side**: Mock APIs with MSW to simulate server responses, verifying data flow and rendering.
   - Example Snippet (MSW for API Mock):
     ```ts